ember-learn/cli-guides/guides/advanced-use/blueprints.md

 }
 ```

-Out of the box, Ember CLI provides the following template variables:
+Out of the box, ember-cli provides the following template variables:

 - `dasherizedPackageName`
 - `classifiedPackageName`